 So much for work providing a means to find a sense of worth in society and a path towards self actualisation.
 The reality of life, was quite the opposite ...

 It's only really after having kids, and as they started getting a bit older, that I started to get reminded of the priceless entertainment value of gaming all over again.
 And having a couple of enthusiastic little people to enjoy it with again didn't just feel good, it felt refreshingly good.
 So much so, that I actually wondered how I forgot about it all in the first place?
 About 13 years had gone past and suddenly, I began to feel like I was laying down the base sponge of a whole new cake for the next decade again.
-That's because I was.
-Only this time, I was enjoying the cake with my kids too.
+And that's because I was, only this time, I was enjoying the cake with my kids too.

 THE SECOND RENAISSANCE